Therp/tameson/tameson_stock/README.rst

       Minimal QTY Available and Minimal QTY Available Date.
       They inform the user of the minimal quantity of a product based on Also visible on the sales order line displaying a warning when the ordered quantity goes above it.
+    * Includes 'show delivery labels' button that prints delivery labels PDFs,  creates universal 'address' label if none available